TimoFreiberg/TimoFreiberg.github.io/content/clojure-vs-rust.md

 TODO a verdict?

 ## Readability

+TODO remove this section, maybe move it into a followup article?

 In Clojure, I designed my own little ad-hoc datatype patterns, but it was always hard to remember how they were shaped when I had to do something with one I hadn't touched in a while.
 (TODO needs example, maybe my error/log map?)
 The most sensible way to fix this would have been to introduce functions for this new "data type" that do everything i want to do with the type and never directly access the internals in any other place - exactly what Java/Rust are forcing me to do (that is, if the fields are private).